sshahabx/Exam-Scheduler-using-Genetic-Algorithm/README.md

 To run this unzip these files in the same folder and then execute it in a jupyter  notebook or copy the code written in the notebook file and run it in VScode.
 Libraries used : pandas and numpy

+You can edit the number of generations and population size from the arguments passed in the genetic algorithm function.